BEGIN:VCALENDAR

 lation to data-driven realizations</a>\nby Silke Glas (U Twente) as part o

-presented to illustrate analysis and control performances.\n
+mulations are presented to illustrate analysis and control performances.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/6/